 Welcome to AMBER

-At the Advanced Multiscale Building Energy Research (AMBER) we are passionate about having a positive impact on our communities.
-We believe in sound science with application.
-We focus on applying interdisciplinary building science to address everyday challenges faced by local and global communities.
-Each of our projects is geared towards addressing a specific challenge in both residential and commercial buildings by leveraging the cross-section of mechanical, civil, electrical, and material engineering.
+At the Advanced Multiscale Building Energy Research (AMBER) Group, we are committed to creating a positive impact on our communities by integrating rigorous science with community feedback and practical solutions.
+Our mission is to apply interdisciplinary building science to address daily challenges faced by local and global communities.
+Each project focuses on specific issues in residential and commercial buildings, utilizing insights from mechanical, civil, electrical, and material engineering, all driven by a social impact perspective and bold innovation.

 Group Director: Dr. Paulo Cesar Tabares-Velasco